-Shortly afterwards, John left the company to leave George on his own.
+John Mason left the venture shortly afterwards, to leave George Mason as sole proprietor.
 George Mason took on investors to form a private limited company called George Mason & Co in 1884.

-OK won the only gold medal for sauce at the Festival of Empire exhibition in 1911.
-Mason & Co were purveyors by appointment to the House of Lords, and also supplied the House of Commons.
+OK Sauce won the only gold medal for sauce at the Festival of Empire exhibition in 1911.
+George Mason & Co were purveyors by appointment to the House of Lords, and also supplied the House of Commons.

 OK Sauce used no cereal-based thickening agent, artificial colouring or added chemical preservatives.

-Wartime restrictions meant that by 1945 only OK sauce, mustard, Worcester sauce and fruit chutney were produced.
+Wartime restrictions meant that by 1945 only OK Sauce, mustard, Worcester sauce and fruit chutney were produced.

-In 1960 OK sauce sales surpassed £1 million for the first time (about £21 million in 2015).
+OK Sauce sales surpassed £1 million for the first time (about £21 million in 2015) in 1960.

-Rex’s son Brian was appointed managing director in 1965.
-Rex died the next year, leaving £77,514 (£1.3 million in 2013).
+Rex’s son Brian Cooper was appointed managing director in 1965.
+Rex died the following year, leaving £77,514 (£1.3 million in 2013).

-By 1969 caramel and colouring concentrates were added to OK sauce for colouring, and gum tragacanth and manucol ester were added for appearance.
+By 1969 caramel and concentrates were added to OK sauce for colouring, and gum tragacanth and manucol ester were added for appearance.

-OK sauce appears to have disappeared from British shelves in the mid to late 1990s.
+OK Sauce appears to have disappeared from British shelves in the mid to late 1990s.
 Many of its customers switched to HP Fruity as the closest available alternative.